 A Scenic Drive to Gettysburg

-If you’re visiting Gettysburg from Washington DC or eastern Fairfax County, maps are going to send you up the beltway and 270 to Fredericksburg, where you’ll pick up route 15 north.
-If you have extra time, we recommend an alternate route through Loudoun County on the Dulles Greenway, picking up route 15 in Leesburg.
-That’s the best route if you’re starting on the western side of Northern Virginia, and it’s a prettier drive than the beltway.
-Route 15 will also get you in the historic mood because you’ll be traveling on a portion of The Journey Through Hallowed Ground, a National Scenic Byway.
+If you're visiting Gettysburg from Washington DC or much of Northern Virginia, maps will suggest 495 to 270 to Fredericksburg, where you'll pick up route 15 north.
+If you have extra time, drive to Leesburg in Loudoun County and follow route 15 from there.
+This is a prettier drive than the beltway and will get you in the historic mood as you travel a portion of The Journey Through Hallowed Ground.

-Destination Gettysburg hosted us on our visit to Gettysburg, Pennsylvania.
+Destination Gettysburg hosted our visit to Gettysburg, Pennsylvania.
+All text, photos, and opinions are our own.